yyhhoi/HippoSLAM/How to run in Ubuntu.md

 # Run a  script in Webots
 ### Open Webots and load the world file
 1. In the top menu bar, click "File"
-2. "Open World"
+2. Open "World"
 3. Open "HippoSLAM/worlds/outdoor.wbt"

 ### Use our Conda environment in the Webots simulation
 1. in the top menu bar, click "Preferences"
-2. in "Python command", enter "<PATH>/anaconda3/envs/hipposlam/bin/python3"
+2. in "Python command", enter "\<PATH\>/anaconda3/envs/hipposlam/bin/python3"
 3. The path above should be your hipposlam conda environment executable.
-Replace <PATH> with the path to your Anaconda directory.
+Replace \<PATH\> with the path to your Anaconda directory.
 By default it is the home directory.

 ### Select the python controller script for our robot.